-Although westward thrusting of the Berkshire massif was commonly assumed to have occurred during the Taconic orogeny (Ratcliffe and Hatch, 1979), it is important to bear in mind that it could have also occurred during the Salinic or Acadian orogenies, or some combination of them.
-Our monazite ages from fault zone rocks support Silurian to Devonian of the Berkshire massif.
+Although westward thrusting of the Berkshire massif is commonly assumed to have occurred during the Taconic orogeny (Ratcliffe and Hatch, 1979), it is important to bear in mind that it could have also occurred during the Salinic or Acadian orogenies, or some combination of them.
 A clear understanding of the timing and style of emplacement of the Berkshire massif is critical to unraveling the geometry and kinematics of the Taconic thrust sheets.